nordwestt/matrix-easy-deploy-kit/README.md

 ## Why does this exist?

-Self-hosting Matrix is genuinely powerful — you own your conversations, your data, your server rules.
-But the official documentation assumes you already know what a reverse proxy is and why you might need one, and a fair bit of patience for YAML.
+Self-hosting Matrix is genuinely powerful — your own conversations, data, and server rules.
+But many "easy" setups expect you to:
+- know what a reverse proxy is
+- have a fair bit of patience for YAML
+- copy environment variables and secrets around

-This project makes the first step easier.
-It doesn't abstract away the details — it sets things up correctly and then gets out of your way, so you can see exactly what's running and why.
+This project makes setup even easier.
+It doesn't take power away from you — but rather sets things up correctly and then gets out of your way, so you can see exactly what's running and why.

 ---